mjpritchard/my-1.9.0-site/content/docs/interactive-computing/login-problems.md

 **1) You have not set up agent forwarding correctly on your local machine.**

-****This allows your ssh key to be used for logging in from the login server to other machines.
+This allows your SSH key to be used for logging in from the login server to other machines.
 To check, run the following command on the login server:

 {{<command user="user" host="login-01">}}